How To Prepare Yourself For Test Case Writing [Productivity Tips]

 Conclusion

-The process of preparing for writing test cases is not only just allocation of resources in the project, but there are few key requirements like preparing ourselves as an eligible tester and understand the quality metrics being monitored throughout the testing life cycle and even after the release.
+The process of preparing for writing test cases is not only just an allocation of resources in the project, but there are a few key requirements like preparing ourselves as an eligible tester and understanding the quality metrics being monitored throughout the testing life cycle and even after the release.

-These quality factors can be self-analyzed or group analyzed by asking few questions which will tell whether we are on the right track of self and process improvement in the goal of achieving an efficient approach in test case writing and execution:
+These quality factors can be analyzed by oneself or in a group by asking a few questions, like the ones given below which will tell whether we are on the right track of self and process improvement in the goal of achieving an efficient approach in test case writing and execution.

 • Have you gone through the functional requirements/user requirements/business use case documents?